projekt-fredrika/sls-forfattare/README.md

 A project to use book series **Finland's writers** to improve Wikipedia och Wikidata.

+Scripts in this repo convert scanned OCR PDFs to markdown and csv for further use.

 Described in more detail on project pages:
 * https://sv.wikipedia.org/wiki/Wikipedia:Projekt_Fredrika/SLS-Författare-1809
 * https://sv.wikipedia.org/wiki/Wikipedia:Projekt_Fredrika/SLS-Författare-1917